igoramos77/igoramos77/README.md

 ## Hi, I'm Igor Brown 👨‍💻

-I am a Software Engineering and Marketing graduate and i'm working as a frontend developer at  [@px-tecnologia.](https://github.com/px-tecnologia)
+I am a Software Engineering and Marketing graduate and i'm working as a frontend engineer at  [@px-tecnologia.](https://github.com/px-tecnologia)

 Studying: